amyhupe/amyhupe.co.uk/src/articles/2019-09-13-my-content-design-week.md

 I’m going to be talking about principles for writing inclusive documentation, looking at how we’ve approached it in the GOV.UK Design System.

-In the afternoon, our other interaction designer, Dave, and I met with [Adam](https://twitter.com/adambsilver), [Amanda](https://twitter.com/amanda_kerry) and [Gemma](https://twitter.com/GemmaHutley) from the Ministry of Justice (MoJ) to discuss a contribution they’re making to the Design System.
+In the afternoon, our other Interaction Designer, [Dave](https://twitter.com/iknowdavehouse), and I met with [Adam](https://twitter.com/adambsilver), [Amanda](https://twitter.com/amanda_kerry) and [Gemma](https://twitter.com/GemmaHutley) from the Ministry of Justice (MoJ) to discuss a contribution they’re making to the Design System.

 They’ve been working on a design pattern to follow when asking users for bank details.
 With minimal support from us, they’ve done an excellent job and I’m looking forward to getting it published in the next few weeks, once it’s been reviewed by the [working group](https://design-system.service.gov.uk/community/design-system-working-group/).